Mary C. Ames: Carriage injury

-In January, 1879, while in Washington, she suffered a serious injury.
+In January 1879, while in Washington, she suffered a serious injury.
 Thinking that the horses behind which she was riding were running away, she jumped from the carriage, striking her head against the curbing, which caused a fracture of the skull.
 Medical aid was powerless, and she suffered intensely, getting but little relief during the remaining six years which she lived.

 In 1882, her poems were collected and published under the title, A Volume of Poems.
 As a poet, Ames touched chords to which the response has been peculiarly sympathetic.
 In this phase of creative work she has made herself the interpreter of two distinct forces, the life of nature and the emotions of the human heart.
 Her utterances were strongly subjective, yet much of it was from the material of imagination, and sympathetic rather than of real or of personal experience.
 A forcible instance of this was in the poem entitled "The Dead Love," which upon its appearance in her volume of Poems of Life and Nature, was greeted by critics, as "written from the depths of her own experience," whereas it was really written when she was a young girl, with no experience of love, living or dead, and was a sympathetic response to a girl-friend whose painful experience she thus interpreted.
 In the "Good-by, Sweetheart," Ames reached her highest lyric force.
 Her "Arbutus" was characterized as having oneness of her soul with nature, a harmony that was again interpreted in the two sonnets entitled "The Cathedral Pines," written one summer day at Intervale, New Hampshire.

-Some of the finest work of Ames was in monographs on characters with whom she was strongly in sympathy.
-Among these were papers on Charles Sumner, Margaret Fuller, George Eliot, Ralph Waldo Emerson, and on Henry Wadsworth Longfellow.

 Personal life

 Ames' home, a large, brick mansion, was located on Capitol Hill, in Washington, D.C.

 On June 19, 1883, she married Edmund Hudson, the journalist, and they immediately went to Europe.
 The journey was a delightful one to her, but her strength was constantly diminishing, and in November they returned to the United States.
-Then followed a long illness, which resulted in her death of a cerebral hemorrhage, in Washington D.C. on August 18, 1884.
+Then followed a long illness, which resulted in her death of a cerebral haemorrhage, in Washington D.C. on August 18, 1884.
 She was buried at Rock Creek Cemetery, Washington D.C.